rav4kumar/op-release-tool/README.md

 In `op_releaser.py` simply change the following class variables to your liking and run the file!

+Note: The `self.target_branch` will be overwritten every time you run the tool.

 ```python
 class opReleaser:
   def __init__(self):